 In recent years, with towns suffering huge budget deficits and needing to cut spending across the board, some towns that pay for repairs, such as Smithtown, are looking to shift the responsibility to homeowners.
 Huntington changed its town code in 2006, shifting responsibility from the town to residents and, in the process, saving its taxpayers more than $1.6 million each year.
 This trend puts more burden on homeowners to care for their sidewalks, and makes it easier for those that are injured as a result of sidewalk negligence to seek and receive compensation for their damages.

 If you recently slipped or fell due to a broken sidewalk, our Long Island slip and fall lawyers can help you.
-Contact us at (888) NYLAW12 or fill our our webform for a free, no obligation case evaluation.
+Call us at 516-222-4000 or fill our our webform for a free, no obligation case evaluation.
 We'll sit down to discuss your case, let you know your legal options and what we think is the best course of action.